Norwood (SA)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of transport in Norwood is rated as excellent, with residents typically located approximately 178 meters from the nearest transport stop.
-On average, there are 524 trips per day across all routes, resulting in about 68 weekly trips per individual stop.
+On average, there are 524 trips per day across all routes, which amounts to approximately 68 weekly trips per individual stop.

 Frequently Asked Questions - Transport